 Whether you know it or not, your credit score has a major impact on what you pay for car insurance.
 Insurance companies see a correlation between a poor credit score and proclivity for filing costly claims.
 As such, they charge higher premiums for clients with poor credit.
-On average, if you can improve your credit score from Poor to Excellent you would decrease your premium by more than double what you were paying.
+On average, if you can improve your credit score from Poor to Excellent you can decrease your premium by more than double what you were paying.
 Just another reason to keep your credit score high!

 If you’re still in college and have above a 3.0 GPA, you should look into getting what’s called a Good Student Discount.
-Insurance companies see students with above B averages as less risky of drivers and thus better clients.
+Insurance companies see students with above B averages as less risky drivers and thus better clients.
 Often grouped together with a Defensive Driver Discount, you can expect an average savings of $119!

 It’s important to consider the relationship you and your vehicle have in terms of auto insurance.
 Pairing a risky driver with a high-value vehicle is always going to be more expensive than if the same driver drove a more moderate vehicle.
 While you don't need to opt for the cheapest car possible, driving something like a modest lightly-used sedan will help you cut down the cost of car insurance.